-The 2018 recipient will be chosen from among five outstanding examples of journalism that displayed careful consideration of ethical dilemmas and courageous reporting, said Lucas Graves, assistant professor in the University of Wisconsin-Madison School of Journalism and Mass Communication and chair of the Shadid Award judging committee.
+The 2019 recipient will be chosen from five outstanding examples of journalism that married courageous reporting and careful consideration of ethical dilemmas, said Lucas Graves, associate professor in the University of Wisconsin-Madison School of Journalism and Mass Communication and chair of the Shadid Award judging committee.
 The finalists are:

-The Shadid Award honors journalists who, individually or as a team, exhibit a strong commitment to ethical journalism by acting with integrity, honoring ethical principles in their practice or resisting pressure to compromise ethical principles.
+The Shadid Award honors journalists who exhibit a strong commitment to ethical journalism by acting with integrity, honoring ethical principles in their reporting or resisting pressure to compromise ethical principles.

-Past winners of the award include a team of Associated Press reporters whose investigative reporting resulted in the freeing of 2,000 slave laborers used by the fishing industry in Southeast Asia and reporters and photographers at the Chicago Tribune whose revelations about serious abuses in Illinois’ juvenile justice system brought about reforms.
+Recent winners of the award include a team of Reuters reporters who exposed the industry that dissects, rents and sells the bodies of the recently deceased and a group of Associated Press reporters whose investigative reporting resulted in the freeing of 2,000 slave laborers used by the fishing industry in Southeast Asia.